-Configuration comes from global and project-local hooks.json files.
-For each event name, if the project file lists at least one non-empty command, those commands are used and global commands for that event are ignored (there is no merging of lists).
-If neither file exists, or both omit an event, nothing runs for that event.
+Configuration uses per-event override precedence: if the project file lists at least one non-empty command for an event, those commands run and the global ones for that event are ignored.
+Lists are not merged.
+If neither file defines an event, nothing runs for it.

 {